AmasaDelano/dw-srd-offline/src/markdown/05_Moves_Discussion.md

 ## Volley

-When you **take aim and shoot at an enemy at range**, roll+Dex. ✴On a 10+, you have a clear shot—deal your damage. ✴On a 7–9, choose one \(whichever you choose you deal your damage\):
+When you **take aim and shoot at an enemy at range**, roll+DEX. ✴On a 10+, you have a clear shot—deal your damage. ✴On a 7–9, choose one \(whichever you choose you deal your damage\):

 - You have to move to get the shot placing you in danger as described by the GM
 - You have to take what you can get: -1d6 damage